Phocion: Phocion "The Good"

-An Appraisal
+Appraisal

-Phocion was courageous, mild-mannered, and incorruptible.
-At the same time, Phocion is disliked by some liberal classical historians, such George Grote, for his perceived betrayal of the ideal of pan-Hellenism and Athenian independence, and indifference to the sufferings of the majority of his countrymen who were banished from their native city:It was precisely during the fifty years of Phokion's political and military influence, that the Greeks were degraded from a state of freedom, and Athens from ascendency as well as freedom, into absolute servitude.
+George Grote judged Phocion severely:It was precisely during the fifty years of Phokion's political and military influence, that the Greeks were degraded from a state of freedom, and Athens from ascendency as well as freedom, into absolute servitude.
 Insofar as this great public misfortune can be imputed to any one man, to no one was it more ascribable than to Phokion...
-Had he lent his influence to... direct the armed efforts,of his countrymen, the kings of Macedon might have been kept within their own limits, and the future history of Greece might have been altogether different... he did gratuitously all that Philip desired — by nullifying and sneering down the efforts of Demosthenes...
+Had he lent his influence to... direct the armed efforts, of his countrymen, the kings of Macedon might have been kept within their own limits, and the future history of Greece might have been altogether different... he did gratuitously all that Philip desired — by nullifying and sneering down the efforts of Demosthenes...
 The intense and unanimous wrath of the people against him... was directed... against his public policy.
 It was the last protest of extinct Grecian freedom, speaking as it were from the tomb in a voice of thunder.